- Religious Freedom

-1. The State shall respect religions and religions shall honor the State.
+(1) The State shall respect the religion, whereas the religion shall honor the State in Mongolia.

-2. State institutions shall not engage in religious activities and the Religions institutions (sic) shall not pursue political activities.
+(2) The organs of State shall not engage in religious activities, and the religious organizations or monasteries shall not conduct political activities.

-3. The relationship between the State and the Religion institutions shall be regulated by law.
+(3) The relationship between the State and religious organizations or monasteries shall be regulated by law.

-The citizens of Mongolia shall be guaranteed the privilege to enjoy the following rights and freedoms:
+The citizens of Mongolia shall be guaranteed to exercise the following rights and freedoms: